Sisonke National Coordinator

 Prior to joining Sisonke, she worked as a Paralegal for Tshwaranang based in Johannesburg.
-The outspoken but with great sense of humour, Pamela has a National Certificate in Computer Studies.
-Born in 1974, Zimbabwe and a true activist for human rights, she was elevated to be the Assistant National Coordinator of the movement in 2013.
+The outspoken, but with great sense of humor, Pamela has a National Certificate in Computer Studies.
+Born in Zimbabwe and a true activist for human rights, she was elevated to being the Assistant National Coordinator of the movement in 2013.

 Sampras Noel Kaweesi

 Sisonke Finance Officer

 Sampras Noel Kaweesi was born and bred in Uganda and has been living Cape Town South Africa since 2009.
 He holds a Diploma in Development Studies, a Bachelor in Accounting Sciences in Financial Accounting with UNISA, a registered and certified Chartered Accountant, he is a strong human rights fighter for the marginalized community especially the LGBTQI and sex workers.
 Sampras has been working in Non Profit Sector for more than 7 years, dedicating four years to SWEAT as a Finance Officer.

 He has had a strong passion for community development and implementation of community growth programs and projects.
 A strong advocate of social justice; a strong believer in the power of knowledge, especially in the context of an individual and societal development as a whole Sampras serves as a board secretary of a non-profit organization (Pakhama) operating from Gugulethu and Langa, Cape Town feeding the underprivileged and develops survival skills to the youth, enabling them improve their livelihoods.